enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 #### Usage with [Create React App](https://github.com/facebookincubator/create-react-app)

-If you are using Create React App, instead of adding to your `package.json` as above, you will need to add a `src/setupTests.js` file to your app, to import jest-enzyme:
+If you are using Create React App, instead of adding to your `package.json` as above, you will need to add a `src/setupTests.js` file to your app, to import jest-enzyme.

  ``` js
  // src/setupTests.js